openziti/ziti/quickstart/kubernetes/sidecar-tunnel/kubernetes-sidecar-tunnel-quickstart.md

 `ziti-tunnel`.
 In this guide we'll deploy the same `ziti-tunnel` client, but instead of running it from the command line we will deploy it in a sidecar container in a Kubernetes Pod.

-This guide also demonstrates `ziti-tunnel`'s internal DNS server, which allows us to access NetFoundry services by hostname instead of IP address.
+This guide also demonstrates `ziti-tunnel`'s internal DNS server, which allows us to access Ziti services by hostname instead of IP address.

 [Here's some detail on how the various intercept modes work on Linux](https://netfoundry.github.io/ziti-doc/ziti/clients/linux.html)